openyurtio/openyurt/docs/proposals/20221115-static-pod-upgrade-model.md

 ## Summary

-In this proposal, we hope to put forward a new method to control the upgrade of static pods automatically, so we add a new CRD(UpgradeableStaticPod) to control the upgrade of static pods.
+In this proposal, we hope to put forward a new method to control the upgrade of static pods automatically, so we add a new CRD(StaticPod) to control the upgrade of static pods.
 Meanwhile, we provide two upgrade strategy for static pod: Auto and OTA.

 ## Motivation